-The new atrium walls rise up to the first-floor exhibition framing an illuminated suspended installation within the new double heigh space.
-The new tiled atrium walls were carefully colour matched with the existing teal Burmantoft tiles creating a contemporary companion to the adjacent Victorian stairwell.
-This bright and colourful space leads the visitor up to the start of the exhibition setting scene for the dynamic newly refurbished exhibitions.
+The new atrium walls rise up to the first-floor exhibition framing an illuminated suspended installation within the new double height space.
+The new tiled atrium walls were carefully colour matched with the existing teal Burmantofts tiles creating a contemporary companion to the adjacent Victorian stairwell.
+This bright and colourful space leads the visitor up to the start of the exhibition, setting the scene for the dynamic newly-refurbished exhibitions.

 The works, including comprehensive fabric repairs, were completed in 2020.
 The building is currently being used as a major vaccination hub for the city of Leeds and is due to open to the public in 2021.

 Stair photography copyright Thomas Kaufman of NPS Leeds Ltd